 The Colonoscopy Has Come a Long Way

-Colonoscopies were once more daunting than they are today — patients endured longer preparation, no anesthesia, were admitted to the hospital for the procedure, and responsible for higher out-of-pocket costs.
+Colonoscopies were once more daunting than they are today — patients endured longer preparation, no anesthesia, were admitted to the hospital for the procedure, and were responsible for higher out-of-pocket costs.
 Thanks to those early days, the colonoscopy got a bad rap.

 Today, the procedure is much improved.
 Performed in an outpatient setting, a colonoscopy takes less than an hour and doesn’t cause pain or discomfort.
 Most people can still work the day before the procedure and start the prep the afternoon or evening prior.
 And many Independence Blue Cross (Independence) members have $0 cost-sharing for preventive colonoscopy, but check your benefits to be sure.